buildbot/buildbot/master/docs/manual/configuration/steps/common.rst

 ``updateBuildSummaryPolicy``
     The policy to use to propagate the step summary to the build summary.
-    If False, the build summary will never include step summary If True, the build summary will always include step summary If set to a list (e.g. ``[FAILURE, EXCEPTION]``), it will propagate if the step results id is present in that list.
+    If False, the build summary will never include the step summary.
+    If True, the build summary will always include the step summary.
+    If set to a list (e.g. ``[FAILURE, EXCEPTION]``), the step summary will be propagated if the step results id is present in that list.
     If not set or None, the default is computed according to other BuildStep parameters using following algorithm:

     .. code-block:: python